-There are choices which exist for every file format.
+There are some choices which exist for every file format that PrivateEye supports.
 To avoid repetition, they are described here in advance.

 LOAD ON DOUBLE-CLICK controls whether the respective format will be loaded when double-clicked on in a directory display.